furbrain/SAP5/doc/manual.md

 ### Off
 Turns the device off

+## Battery Life
+The main draw on the battery is the laser pointer.
+From a full charge the device will remain on continuously for about 2½ hours, assuming 15 seconds to read out the compass and clino, 3s of laser usage to identify the target station and 3s of reading.
+You should get approx 300 sets of readings, but your actual results will vary depending on how long you keep the laser on for and the ambient temperature.

+When the battery is getting low you will first get a warning when the device turns on.
+When the battery is critically low, the device will not turn on and just make an "error" noise.

 ## Known Issues

 * The device is sensitive to pressure on the top surface.
 You can see the effect